sbchengyiwei/Vicky_Blog/Monotone Stack/Monotone Stack.md

        // if there are enough elements left to delete and the next element is smaller, pop the larger one.
 (345 <-3   343 is smaller than 345) while (stack.size() + num.length() - i  > k  && !stack.empty() && stack.peek() > num.charAt(i))
             stack.pop();
-       // only add when the size if smaller than k (1234567 size 4, only add the first 4 elements)
+       // only add when the size is smaller than k (1234567 size 4, only add the first 4 elements)
-        //Or if the size is smaller than k, elements are add even we don't pop the larger elements.
+        //Or if the size is smaller than k, elements are added even we don't pop the larger elements.
 (9876543 size 4, 6543 all add to the stack) if (stack.size() < k)
             stack.push(num.charAt(i));
     }